 Families at Reunion

-The college sponsors free family programs during the day on Saturday to supplement programs offered by classes.
-Past examples include: concerts, a circus performance and participatory event where kids learn to juggle, walk a tight rope, and spend lots of energy, family swims at the pool and more.
+During the day there are many family programs during Reunion offered by classes and the college including: concerts; a circus performance and participatory event where kids learn to juggle, walk a tight rope, and spend lots of energy; bouncy houses; pony rides and more.
 These events are designed for families to participate together.
 Children cannot attend without a parent or guardian present.
-Classes also often offer family programs such as: bouncy houses, pony rides, organized games like kickball or lawn games, concerts and magicians.
 Check the printed and online schedules as well as class communications for more information.

 Some classes plan evening activities for children at their headquarters, separate from the Children’s Reunion Evening Program.
 A parent or guardian must be present for these activities.
 If parents or groups of families privately contract with babysitters to watch their children while they are at events, that is between the parent and babysitter, and beyond the scope of what a class or the college can provide.
 The college also cannot provide lists of names of local sitters, or our student workers.
 We do suggest checking out websites like sittercity.com and care.com.
 (NOTE: Care.com and Sittercity.com are private for-profit businesses and are in no way affiliated with Amherst College.)
 You may want to check out what your class is planning before signing up for the college evening program if you would like to have your children closer by, or if you child is under 4 years old.